nharms-awi/MarMic-Git-Workshop-2024/workshop/08_Collaborative Workflows.md

  commit id:"MAIN" tag: "1.0"
 ```

+The Gitflow Workflow is ideal for larger projects with structured release cycles.
+It excels at separating concerns and tracking feature progress.

+### Benefits

+- Clear separation of concerns.
+- Progress tracking for features and bugfixes.
+- Suitable for projects with predefined release cycles.

+### Drawbacks

+- Complexity may be overwhelming for small projects.
+- Requires discipline to maintain branch hygiene.

-## GitLab Flow
+## GitHub/GitLab Flow

-This workflow is similar to Gitflow, but emphasizes on small and frequent releases.
-It uses a single branch called `main` for development and releases.
-Feature branches are created from `main` and are merged back into `main` when they are finished.
-Releases are created by tagging `main` with a release version number.
+The GitHub/GitLab Flow is a streamlined workflow emphasizing small, frequent releases.
+It simplifies collaboration by using just one branch, `main`, for both development and releases.
+Feature branches are created from `main` and merged back when they are ready.
+Releases are tagged versions of `main`.

 ```mermaid
 gitGraph